 The CHAR function returns a specific character based on a code number from the operating system’s character set.
 In a standard character set, CHAR(34) is the double-quote character.

 Let’s look at this using an example:

 We still need double quotes to start and end the text strings, but we can use the & character and CHAR(34) to add double quotes into the result of our formula.

-Like most things in Excel, there is no ‘best’.
+Like most things in Excel, there is no “best”.
 So, it comes down to your personal preferences.
-Whichever is the easiest for you to use, do that 🙂
+Whichever is the easiest for you to use, and meets your requirements, do that.

 But, if you're still struggling you should:

 - Read other blogs, or watch YouTube videos on the same topic.
 You will benefit much more by discovering your own solutions.

 - Ask the 'Excel Ninja' in your office.
 It's amazing what things other people know.